5 Usage-Based Pricing Examples to Improve Your Pricing Strategy

 In this example, companies reduce the variable price for usage if a customer commits to a certain level of spend.

-What’s the benefit on the customer side?
-They gain more certainty around cost.
-By committing to pay a minimum amount, they get reduced rates; this means their spend will be at least the minimum amount, but this gives them a big usage allowance, and if they exceed it their marginal cost is low.
+Gaining more certainty and predictability around cost.
+By committing to pay a minimum amount, customers get more predictable costs and reduced rates.
+Their spend will be at least the minimum amount, but this also gives them a big usage allowance, and if they exceed it their marginal cost is low.

-The benefit for the vendor is in addressing concerns of the buyer and getting more predictable revenues themselves.
+Addressing concerns of the buyer and getting more predictable revenues themselves.
 It also allows them to bring cash forward, as the customer pays the commitment in advance of usage.

-Improving your pricing strategy with usage-based pricing
+Refining your pricing strategy with usage-based pricing

+m3ter’s Pricing Operations Platform powers every variation of usage-based pricing by integrating usage data, applying pricing, and generating error-free bills in real time for companies at all stages of growth.
 If you’re ready to simplify your deployment of usage-based pricing, set up some time to talk to our team.

 Share this on